Cancellative sparse domination: Introduction

 \begin{ltheorem} Let $f\in \Hardy_\D^1(\R^d)$.
 Then

 \end{ltheorem}

-Theorem \ref{th:theoremB} is a sparse characterization of the $\Hardy_\D^1$ norm.
-As we said above, its proof uses the cancellative sparse $\ell^\infty$-domination result for $\MaxAvg$.
+As we said above, the proof of Theorem \ref{th:theoremB} uses a cancellative sparse $\ell^\infty$-domination result for $\MaxAvg_{\D}$.
 We emphasize that the corresponding non-cancellative estimates do not yield a useful characterization in this setting, and we shall provide evidence of this in the body of the paper.
-Although above we formulated Theorem \ref{th:theoremB} for the (regular) dyadic martingale, the statement holds in any $\sigma$-finite filtered space.
-There are a few technicalities involved in the formulation of the corresponding results and the objects involved, which we postpone to Section \ref{sec:sec1}.
+We have stated Theorems \ref{th:theoremA} and \ref{th:theoremB} for the (regular) dyadic martingale, but both hold in much wider generality.
+Theorem \ref{th:theoremA} holds for martingale transforms in any $\sigma$-finite filtered measure space with the additional property of regularity, the martingale analogue of the doubling property.
+We will show that the regularity hypothesis is necessary.
+Theorem \ref{th:theoremB} holds in the same setting, even without the regularity assumption.
+Finally, we also state and prove a natural analogue of Theorem \ref{th:theoremA} for the martingale square function, completing our analysis of martingale-related objects.
+There are a few technicalities involved in our general formulation, which we postpone to Section \ref{sec:sec1}.

 Our sparse domination principle for single-scale operators is very flexible: neither the regularity of the filtration is needed, nor is it important that we have a family of nested partitions.
-Leveraging the fact that we do not need our operators to satisfy a weak-$L^1$ estimate, we show that a cancellative sparse domination result holds for the (cancellative) strong maximal function.
+This allows us to deduce the second consequence of our alternative approach to cancellative sparse domination of maximal functions.
+Leveraging the fact that we do not need our operators to satisfy a weak-$L^1$ estimate, we can consider the (cancellative) strong maximal operator.
 This can be defined as follows:

-The corresponding maximal function $\MaxPer_{\D \times \D}^r$ is defined in the expected way, and we call any set $Q_1\times Q_2$ as above a dyadic rectangle.
+The corresponding maximal median operator $\MaxPer_{\D \times \D}^r$ is defined in the expected way, and we call any set $Q_1\times Q_2$ as above a dyadic rectangle.
 Our result reads as follows:

-\begin{ltheorem} For each $f\in L^\infty(d_1+d_2)$, there exists a sparse family $\Ss$ of dyadic rectangles such that
+\begin{ltheorem} For each $f\in L^\infty(\R^{d_1+d_2})$, there exists a sparse family $\Ss$ of dyadic rectangles such that

-\end{ltheorem} The statement will be deduced from a general procedure, reminiscent of \cite{CorFeff75}, which allows one to always extract a sparse subfamily $\Ss$ from any finite family of sets $\mathcal{E}$.
+\end{ltheorem} The statement will be deduced from a general procedure, reminiscent of \cite{CorFeff75}, which allows one to always extract a sparse subfamily $\Ss$ from any countable family of sets $\mathcal{E}$.
 Theorem \ref{th:MaxStrong} is the first biparametric sparse domination result, and is in sharp contrast with the negative result from \cite{BCOR19}, which proved that the non-cancellative sparse bound fails for the strong maximal function.